Towards gauge unified, supersymmetric hidden strong dynamics: Fine Tuning of the Higgs Mass

 \section{Fine Tuning of the Higgs Mass}

 The fine tuning in the Higgs potential in general comes from the quadratic dependence in quantum corrections involving two disparate energy scales ({\it i.e.}, the weak scale and the grand unified or Planck scale).
 In our setup, the Higgs sector consists of two Higgs doublets, as shown in Table~\ref{Higgs}.
 The SM Higgs boson $H$ with a mass of 125 GeV is a linear combination of the neutral components of these two doublets.
+A supersymmetric spectrum ensures the quadratic divergence cancels within the superpartners, leaving SUSY-breaking logarithmic pieces.

 The top Yukawa coupling $y_t$ in the SM fermion sector yields the dominant contributions to $m^2_{H_u}$ at one-loop level.
 The loop corrections to $m^2_{H_u}$ can thus be used as a parameter to define ``naturalness''~\cite{Kitano:2006gv,Perelstein:2007nx}.
 In our models, we can calculate the contribution from the SM sector and the strongly coupled hidden sector as follows if we assume a high-scale supersymmetric spectrum.
 The contribution from the SM chiral multiplets reads: